>>> abs(5)

 2

-permet de récupérer la signature d'une fonction>>> import inspect
+signature du module inspect permet de récupérer la signature d'une fonction>>> import inspect

 >>> inspect.signature(addition)